 - the child’s sex,

-- the name and domicile of the child’s mother.
+- name and domicile of the parent who gave birth to the child.

 A copy is also given to the people who are required to file a declaration of birth.